runesong/scribbles/README.md

 ```sh
 node node-ws/server/main.js
 ```

+The server will start up on `localhost` at port `3000`.

 To run the web service [client](./node-ws/client/):

 ```sh
 node node-ws/client/main.js
 ```
-The client runs a series of tests against the server and then exits.
+The client will connect to `localhost` on port `3000` and issue a series of requests against the server.

 ### Resource API

-API resource modules can be defined as illustrated by the the [example](./node-ws/server/resources/example.js) module.
+API resource modules can be defined as illustrated by the [example](./node-ws/server/resources/example.js) module.
-New modules can then be added to the configuration.
+New modules can then be added to the [config](./node-ws/server/config.js) module.

-The base resource API is published at `http://localhost:3000/demo-ws/v1.0`:
+The web service resource API is published at `http://localhost:3000/demo-ws/v1.0`:

 ```json
 {